dotnet/docs-tools/cleanrepo/README.md

 If you're running the app locally, it's easiest to set the configuration settings in the `appsettings.json` file.
 You can also set some or all of the configuration settings in the command line, for example, `CleanRepo.exe /Options:Function FindOrphanedArticles /Options:DocFxDirectory c:\path\to\docs\repo /Options:TargetDirectory c:\path\to\docs\repo\subfolder /Options:UrlBasePath /dotnet`.

-The settings are described in the next section.
+The available functions are described in the following table.

 | Function | Description |
 | - | - |